Characteristics of the Higashine Cherry

 Small pits and large edible parts

-Best season: Middle to late June
+Best season: Early June

 Benishuho